List of Saw characters: Angie Garza

 Angie Garza is a police captain and head of the homicide department of the South Metro Precinct.
 During Marcus Banks' tenure as chief of police, she worked alongside him to cover up corruption as part of the Article 8 policy and was promoted to captain at age 35.
 She is one of the few officers who does not mistreat Zeke Banks, but insists on partnering him with rookie detective William Schenk so he learns to work as part of a team.
-She assigns Banks as the lead officer investigating the Spiral murders, despite initially selecting Lieutenant Tim O'Brien for the role.
-Garza is lured into the cold case evidence room located in the precinct basement, where she is placed in a trap that will pour molten wax onto her face unless she severs her spinal cord.
+She assigns Zeke as the lead officer investigating the Spiral murders, despite initially selecting Lieutenant Tim O'Brien for the role.
+Angie is lured into the cold case evidence room located in the precinct basement, where she is placed in a trap that will pour molten wax onto her face unless she severs her spinal cord.
 Despite doing so, she dies of her injuries before she can be rescued.